 Sophie Nicholson helps to oversee the global team, working closely with tech companies, media organisations, researchers and fact checkers.
 Sophie previously worked as a foreign correspondent in Mexico City and has reported from more than 15 countries.
 She started her career in radio and television at the BBC in London.

-Rachel Blundy is an editor who helps lead the Asia Pacific digital verification team from Hong Kong.
-She has expertise in verifying user generated content on social media after working for social media intelligence agency Storyful.
-Originally from London, she worked for more than five years in reporting and digital production roles on newspapers in the UK before moving to Hong Kong in late 2015.
+Rachel Blundy leads the Asia-Pacific digital verification team from Hong Kong.
+She joined AFP in March 2019 as a digital verification editor.
+She has expertise in verifying user-generated content on social media after working for the social media intelligence agency Storyful.
+Originally from London, she worked in various reporting and digital production roles on newspapers in the UK before moving to Hong Kong in late 2015 to work as an online editor for the South China Morning Post.